ChristChurchMayfair/ccm_jekyll_site/talks/index.md

 The best way to hear these talks is in person, but we record many of them so that you can get an idea of what we teach.

-You can also keep up to date via talks podcast, great for listening to on the tube.
+You can also keep up to date via talks our podcast feed or our sermons app, great for listening on your commute.